ooni/2023-05-richer-input/DESIGN.md

 This strategy allows us to serve multiple nettests inside the same script, with the understanding that the interpreter will only execute the version number that it knows about.
-Therefore, older OONI Probes could use "telegram@v0," and newer ones would instead use the more recent "telegram@v1" nettest.
+Therefore, older OONI Probes could use "telegram@v0," and newer ones would instead use "telegram@v1".

 ## Forward compatibility: OONI Run v2